kovidgoyal/calibre/manual/conversion.rst

 calibre will automatically generate a Table of Contents based on headings if you mark your headings with the ``Heading 1``, ``Heading 2``, etc. styles in Word.
-Open the output e-book in the calibre viewer and click the :guilabel:`Table of Contents` button to view the generated Table of Contents.
+Open the output e-book in the calibre E-book viewer and click the :guilabel:`Table of Contents` button to view the generated Table of Contents.

 Older .doc files